sortega/tron-revival/design/architecture.md

 - 4 players = 6 total connections (manageable)
 - No server bottleneck for game data

-**PeerJS public servers:**
-- PeerJS cloud service handles all signaling (free!)
-- Can support thousands of concurrent connections
+**Trystero signaling:**
+- Uses decentralized networks (Nostr, BitTorrent, MQTT) for peer discovery
+- No single point of failure - if one network is down, others work
-- Once P2P connected, PeerJS server not actively used
+- Once P2P connected, signaling network not actively used
-- If PeerJS ever has issues, can switch to self-hosted PeerServer
-- Or use alternative service (Trystero, simple-peer, etc.)
+- Multiple fallback strategies built-in

 ## Asset Pipeline